English I (101H)

 0 points- You are disruptive, sleeping, and/or defiant; require official notification.

-0 points- You are absent from class and do not make up missed work.
+0 points- You are absent from class and do not make up missed work/show teacher work

 * YOU ARE RESPONSIBLE FOR ALL MISSED WORK

-If you are absent from class, you will not able to add anything or take part in class activities; therefore, you will not receive any points for that day.
-However, if you make up all work missed (in a timely manner), you will receive your points.
+If you are absent from class, you will not be able to add anything or take part in class activities; therefore, you will not receive any points for that day.
+However, if you make up all work missed (in a timely manner – see above), you will receive points.
 Also, continual negative behavior in class will result in the student losing additional class participation points.

-At the end of each week your total points will be calculated, with the maximum amount of points possible being 15, and the lowest amount being zero.
-At the end of the quarter, your weekly class participation average counts as 25 % of your total grade.
+At the end of each week your total points will be calculated, with the maximum number of points possible being 15, and the lowest amount being zero.
+At the end of the quarter, your weekly class participation average counts as 25 % of your total grade

 How to Contact Mrs. Kistulentz: